 • What theories from your classes can you apply to this experience?

-3. Submit self and supervisor evaluation forms to Ana Eliason in the Strommen Center and copy Deborah Redmond.
+3. Submit self and supervisor evaluation forms to the Strommen Center and to your Faculty Supervisor.

 Please note: if your internship lasts beyond the end of the semester, you may request an X grade until the internship has been completed.